The

 “It’s just like Britney Spears.
 We failed others before.
 We'll come to their rescue again!”

-🫖If you want to see how far the rabbit hole goes, independent digital watchdog BJ Investigates breaks down public rumors around Ariana Grande.
+🫖Consuming investigative content does not confer authority to speculate on someone's health or body, but if you want to see how far the rabbit hole goes, independent digital watchdog BJ Investigates breaks down public rumors around Ariana Grande.

 And yet, thousands of comments later and still, no one knows Ariana Grande, only their preferred interpretation of her.
 That’s the problem: speculation feels like intimacy, but it’s really a distraction.
 And it’s really just a mirror to the story inside of you.
 Inside all of us.